Wednesday, April 15, 2020

 Utopia is a much sort after destination but once reached can have some nasty ramifications

 What Calhoun did was create a quarter acre enclosed pen for rats or, to use his words, “built a rat city”.
-It was enough to hold as many as 5000 rats and he seeded it with five pregnant females.
+It was enough to hold as many as 5000 rats and he seeded it with five pregnant females (in later replications of the experiment it was seeded with four healthy rat pairs).
 But the population never got to that.
 It leveled off at about 150 and during the years he kept watch, never exceeded 2000.
 What happened?

 In his 1954 experiment at the Laboratory of Psychology of the National Institute of Mental Health, his rat universe was provided with as much food, bedding and shelter as the rats required.
 The enclosure held no predators and disease exposure was minimal.
 Calhoun described his experimental universe as “rat utopia,” or “mouse paradise.”
 With all their visible needs met, the animals bred rapidly.
 The only restriction Calhoun imposed on his population was of space – and as the population grew, this became increasingly problematic.
 As the pens heaved with animals, one of his assistants described rodent “utopia” as having become “hell” (Marsden 1972).
 Again, what happened?